-- Below the information is a questionnaire to be filled out and signed on the desired date of vaccine.
+- Below the information is a questionnaire to be fill out and sign on the day of vaccine.

 - The opposite side lists the time, date, and location, as well as fees.
 The morning and afternoon locations on each day are different, making it easy to find a location to attend.

-These vaccination events (I like to call them “parties”) are held for once a week in late April and require no reservation.
+These vaccination events (I like to call them “parties”) are once a week in April and require no reservation.
 Since Kokuto, baby, and I always go for long walks, I figured that there would be no problem going to the park.

-The first station was to make sure the questionnaire was completed and to confirm if Kokuto was indeed feeling fine.
+The first station was to make sure I completed the questionnaire and to confirm Kokuto’s health.
 Then, I took the postcard to the next station and paid my fee of ¥3,650.
 At the next station, I received a receipt and Kokuto’s new tag for the current fiscal year, Heisei 29.

 Then it was time for the vaccine.
 Even though tables were available, I had to pick up Kokuto and hold him while the vet did his thing.
 Surprisingly, Kokuto didn’t cry out at all.
 Even the vet was surprised.
 Personally, I think Kokuto was happy that I was holding him for once and not the baby.